Mountain of Madness: Plot

 During a fire drill at the Springfield Nuclear Power Plant, the employees panic and fail to evacuate the plant within 15 minutes.
 Outraged, Mr. Burns announces his workers must compete in a team-building exercise at a snow-covered mountain retreat.
-Due to a misunderstanding, Homer brings his family along by mistake for a vacation.
+Due to a misunderstanding, Homer brings his family along, mistaking the team-building exercise for a vacation.
 The employees must work in pairs: Homer is partnered with Burns, while Smithers competes alone due to an odd number of participants (having originally thought the drawing was rigged so that he and Burns would be team-mates).
-The goal is to reach a cabin at the mountaintop, which contains food and alcohol; the last team to arrive will be fired.
+The goal is to reach a cabin at the mountaintop, which contains food and champagne; the second last team will get a "World's Worst Employee" trophy, while the last team to arrive will be fired.

 Burns persuades Homer to cheat by using a snowmobile to reach the cabin.
 Arriving early, they enjoy the comfortable surroundings and each other's company.
 They clink their champagne glasses and inadvertently cause an avalanche that buries the entire cabin.
-They make several attempts to escape, but only cause more avalanches.
+Burns attempts to contact the outside world with a telegraph, to no avail.
+Burns and Homer also try to dig out of the snow-covered cabin, which causes more avalanches.
 Homer and Burns start blaming each other for causing the avalanches.
 They realize it may take days to be rescued and pass the time by playing games and building snowmen dressed in their clothes.
-Meanwhile, Bart and Lisa attempt to help Smithers get to the cabin, but inadvertently waste time looking for food and searching for gold, much to Smithers' dismay.
+Meanwhile, Bart and Lisa attempt to help Smithers get to the cabin, but inadvertently waste time looking for food and searching for gold and finding injured animals, much to Smithers' dismay.
 Lenny and Carl arrive at the right spot but find the cabin gone and unaware it is buried beneath them, so they leave.
 The other employees reach a ranger station, thinking it is their destination.
 When the workers realize that Homer and Burns have yet to arrive, they suspect something bad has happened to them.
 After a few hours in the cabin, Homer and Burns are beset by cabin fever and have paranoid thoughts.
 After a vicious struggle, Burns accidentally ignites the propane tank, launching the building from the snow and propelling it toward the workers, who are preparing a rescue operation.

-When the fuel is spent, the cabin comes to a halt just inches from hitting the ranger station, and Burns and Homer emerge cold and disheveled.
+When the fuel is spent, the cabin comes to a halt just feet from hitting the ranger station, and Burns and Homer emerge cold and disheveled.
 Burns reminds everyone of the contest, so the workers rush inside.
 Lenny is fired after being the last person in the cabin.
 After, Burns realizes his workers have learned the value of teamwork and announces that no one will be fired after all.
 Lenny prepares to harangue Burns for firing him, but falls in a pit of snow.
 The workers and Homer's family celebrate their shared victory while Homer and Burns eye each other suspiciously.